-The words were repeated between 1 and 3 times, but each member of a minimal pair was repeated the same number of times as the other member (although, due to speakers' errors, some speakers may have produced the target words fewer or more times than was included in the stimuli).
+The words were repeated between 1 and 3 times, but each member of a minimal pair was repeated the same number of times as the other member of that minimal pair in the experiment (although, due to speakers' errors and repetitions, some speakers may have produced the target words fewer or more times than was included in the stimuli).

-We focus only on word-final realisations of /k/ in order to control for any other factors which might influence the realisation of the segment, so that we can clearly test whether preceding vowel quantity has an effect.
-This should not be taken to imply that DFA can only occur in this position, however.
-Palatals can certainly also occur medially (for example, Watson 2007c transcribes making as [meiçən]) and from anecdotal observation we think a similar pattern of assimilation to that found word-finally applies in that environment (as it does, mutatis mutandis, in German DFA, as in [laiçə] Leiche 'corpse' vs [laɣə] Lache 'puddle').
+We chose to focus in this empirical part of our study only on word-final realisations of /k/ in order to control for any potential other factors which might influence the realisation of the segment, so that we can clearly test whether preceding vowel quantity has an effect.
+This should not be taken to imply that it is only in this position that Dorsal Fricative Assimilation can occur, however.
+Palatals can certainly also occur medially (for example, Watson 2007c transcribes making as [meiçən]) and from anecdotal observation we think a similar pattern of assimilation to that found word-finally applies in that environment (as it does, mutatis mutandis, in German DFA, as in [laiçə] Leiche 'corpse' vs [laxə] Lache 'puddle').

-Cardoso (2015) recorded 28 informants, and we consider here results from only those who robustly lenite /k/ (at least 60% of the time), in order to be sure that they would produce enough tokens following both vowels to compare.
+Cardoso (2015) recorded 28 informants, and we consider here

+results from only those who robustly lenite /k/ (at least 60% of the time), in order to be sure that they would produce enough tokens following both vowels to compare.
 In fact, most of the informants in the current study lenite much more than 60% of the time, as shown in table 4, which also gives a summary of informants' metadata.
 We thus report on data from seven female and five male speakers, who come from both the northern and southern areas of Liverpool.13 All speakers have lived in Liverpool for all of their lives (apart from M04, who has lived outside of Liverpool for 1 year, and F03, who has lived away for 3 years, both as adults).
-There is also a mix of working and middle class speakers and while most speakers were around
+There is also a mix of working and middle class speakers and while most speakers were around 20 (fitting into a 'younger' category), there were also two informants in their forties (seen as 'older').
+Class was determined on the basis of the occupation of informants' parents because most informants were students ('no information' in table 4 means either that an informant did not give information about their parents' occupation or their parents were described as 'retired').